RgzSebas/TE2015-Microcontroladores/laboratory/LB2/README.md

 Deliverables for LB2 are:
 1. EAGLE project
    * Include the schematic diagram without ERC errors.
+   * PCB layout without DRC errors
    * Push your project files into your GitHub repository.
 2. Demostrative video
-   * Make a 3-minutes video showing the finished board.
-Perform a DRC test on-video to demonstrate that your design is ready for fabrication
+   * Make a 2-minutes video showing the finished board to complement your last video presentation.
+In this case, perform a DRC test to demonstrate that your design is ready for fabrication.
+   * Also, explain the process to generate the Gerber files and show the quotation you get from the manufacturer of your choice. _Note that a similar DRC will be carried out by the manufacturer to make sure your board can be manufactured.
+You will get a confirmation if your design is ready for fabrication_.
-   * Show the 3D view of your video on Fusion 360.
+   * _Optional:_ Show the 3D view of your video on Fusion 360.